Commercial solar panels: Costs, benefits & best installers

 So if your organization pays $50,000 to install a solar power system, it will receive a $15,000 credit when it files its taxes.
 You can learn more about using the solar tax credit for commercial solar installations in this guide from the Department of Energy; just note that with the passage of the Inflation Reduction Act of 2022 the full 30% tax credit is now available through 2032.

 States, utilities, and local governments may provide additional incentives for organizations that go solar.
 Make sure to check what incentives are available in your area.

 Commercial solar power systems can be designed to offset 100% of an organization’s electricity bill.

 Full electric bill offset is particularly easy if you install a grid-tied system, which allows you to export surplus power to the grid and import power to meet shortfalls when needed.
 Further, if net metering is available, you’ll even earn the full retail rate for the power you export!

 The cost recovery period for solar energy equipment under a modified accelerated cost recovery system (MACRS) is just five (5) years.

 This means that businesses will benefit from a large reduction in their tax liabilities in their first five years of owning the asset; this is extremely favorable considering solar panels have a warranted life of at least 25 years.

 MACRS can be used in conjunction with the solar tax credit.
 The project’s cost basis is reduced by half the value of the solar tax credit.
-So, if you use the 26% tax credit (the rate available in 2021-22), you’ll reduce the asset’s cost basis to 87%.
+So, if you use the 30% tax credit, you’ll reduce the asset’s cost basis to 85%.